SanyaCodes/Molecular-Translation-using-Machine-Learning/README.md

 <li> Sparse Categorical Accuracy : This metric computes the frequency with which y_pred matches y_true </li>

 ## Results :
+Dataset was divided into training and testing data with 80:20 ratio.
+The accuracy is dependent on the Levenshtein threshold and also the correctness and neatness of the image.

 | Phase | Accuracy |
 | ------- | --- |